gbv/jskos/jskos.md

 If `types` and `concepts` are sets, the `types` set SHOULD include all [concept types] for each concept's `type` other than `http://www.w3.org/2004/02/skos/core#Concept`.

+Field `partOf` at Concept Types MUST be interpreted as following:

+- if the linked resource is another [concept scheme], the concept scheme is *subset of* the other concept scheme
+- if the linked resource is a [registry], the concept scheme is *listed in* in the registry

 ## Concept Occurrences